vinicius/bowling-score/README.md

 ## Usage

-To execute the program, execute the jar file passing the input file as argument.
+To execute the program, execute the jar file inside target directory passing the input file as argument.

 Example: